AbdullahAl-Enezi/Lumbar-Disc-Herniation-Detection/README.md

 ## Status

-Research phase – A research paper is currently being prepared based on this work.
+Research phase – A research paper is currently being prepared based on this work

 ## Technologies